Itsfoss0/monty/README.md

 ```

 ## Compilation and output
-The code will be compiled with the following flags
+- The code will be compiled with the following flags

 ~~~
 gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty
 ~~~

+- Any output must be printed on stdout
+- Any error message must be printed on stderr